How to Water a Yucca?

 of reading

-Native to the hot deserts of Central America (Mexico, Guatemala), it is accustomed to extreme conditions.
-It's the ideal plant if you don't have a green thumb or if you travel often.
+Originating from the hot deserts of Central America (Mexico, Guatemala), it is accustomed to extreme conditions.
+It's the ideal plant if you don't have a green thumb or travel often.

-Yet, many yuccas end up in the trash, their trunks limp and their leaves yellow.
+Yet, many Yuccas end up in the trash, with soft trunks and yellow leaves.
 The cause?
 Too much love (and too much water).
 Here's how to keep it alive for years.

 1. When to water?
 (Less is more)

-The Yucca stores water in its thick trunk (the stipe).
+The Yucca stores water in its thick trunk (the stem).
 It therefore has its own reserves.

 2. How to water effectively?

-When you decide to water, don't be timid.
-In the desert, it rarely rains, but when it does, it rains heavily.
+When you decide to water, don't be shy.
+In the desert, it rarely rains, but when it does, it rains hard.

-Water thoroughly until water drains from the drainage holes.
-This ensures all the roots are hydrated.
-Then, be sure to empty the saucer .
-If the roots sit in residual water, the trunk will rot from the inside.
+Water thoroughly until water comes out of the drainage holes.
+This hydrates all the roots.
+Then,absolutely empty the saucer.
+If the roots soak in residual water, the trunk will rot from the inside.

-The Yucca is often a large plant with a large footprint.
-To water it generously without having to go back and forth, you need a good-sized container.
+The Yucca is often a large floor plant.
+To water it generously without making round trips, you need a good capacity.

-If you see the tips of the leaves turning brown and dry, it is not a lack of watering at the base (do not add more water!).
+If you see the tips of the leaves turning brown and dry, it's not a lack of watering at the base (don't add more water!).

-This is a sign that the air is too dry .
+It's a sign thatthe air is too dry.
 This is very common in winter due to electric heating.
-The Yucca tolerates dry soil, but it appreciates some ambient humidity to keep its beautiful green foliage.
+Yucca tolerates soil dryness, but it appreciates a certain ambient humidity to keep its beautiful green foliage.

 The "Green Leaves" solution